virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterScaleOut

 The event is executed after adding new node(s) to the existing node group.
-The *onAfterScaleOut* event is run only once for each layer.
+The *onAfterScaleOut* event is run only once for each layer upon any node count change.

 **Event Placeholders:**